sdulal123/Hangman-game/README.md

 ## <a name="to-do"> To-do </a>

-- [ ] To Fix: Amp up the UI
+- [ ] Amp up the UI
-- [ ] To Fix: Replace with realistic keyboard
+- [ ] Replace with realistic keyboard
-- [ ] To Fix: Add more words, probably use API
+- [ ] Add more words, probably use API
-- [ ] To Fix: Replace Stickman with some cool 2d or 3d model
+- [ ] Replace Stickman with some cool 2d or 3d model